SmartIron/Grunge/DATABASE.md

 There are many tables that may have a dozen or a few dozen columns, but which only need to have one or two of them indexed.

 Here is a very simple guide about when to add an index to a column:
-<br />- add an index to columns that are uses as SEARCH criteria
+<br>- add an index to columns that are uses as SEARCH criteria
-<br />- add an index to columns that are used in a "SORT BY" clause
+<br>- add an index to columns that are used in a "SORT BY" clause
-<br />- add an index to columns that need to be referenced by FOREIGN KEY LINKS
+<br>- add an index to columns that need to be referenced by FOREIGN KEY LINKS
-<br />- add an index to columns that are used in any JOINS
+<br>- add an index to columns that are used in any JOINS

 Note that there other index types aside from the standard index: unique contraints and primary key indices and others.
 We will not discuss those index types today, except to point out that if a column already has been indexed using one of these other index types, it does NOT need to be indexed again.
 You don't need to index the same column twice.
 A unique constraint index (for example) does double duty: preventing the same value from being used twice in a column AND also provides the speed optimization that a non-unique index provides.